-Survivor grant: A lump sum equal to 30 months of the deceased's average covered earnings in the 6 months before death; 20 months' earnings if less than 2 years but more than 1 year of contributions; 10 months' earnings if less than 1 year of contributions.
+Survivor grant: A lump sum is paid equal to 30 months of the deceased's average covered earnings in the 6 months before death; 20 months' average earnings is paid if the deceased had less than 2 years but more than 1 year of contributions; 10 months' average earnings if less than a year of contributions.

-Funeral grant: A lump sum equal to 5 months of the deceased's average covered earnings in the 6 months before death.
+Funeral grant: A lump sum is paid equal to 5 months of the deceased's average covered earnings in the 6 months before death.